 any other CNCF-certified Kubernetes running on x86_64 architecture

-3.2 Trento Agent requirements #
+3.3 Trento Agent requirements #

 The resource footprint of the Trento Agent is designed to not impact the performance of the host it runs on.

-The Trento Agent component needs to interact with several low-level system components that are part of the SUSE Linux Enterprise Server for SAP Applications distribution.
+The Trento Agent component needs to interact with several low-level system components that are part of the SUSE Linux Enterprise Server for SAP applications distribution.

-3.3 Network requirements #
+3.4 Network requirements #

-From any Trento Agent host, the Web component of the Trento Server must be reachable via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.
+The Web component of the Trento Server must be reachable from any Trento Agent host via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.

-From any Trento Agent host, the checks engine component of the Trento Server, called Wanda, must be reachable via Advanced Message Queuing Protocol or AMQP (port TCP/5672).
+The checks engine component of the Trento Server must be reachable from any Trento Agent host via Advanced Message Queuing Protocol or AMQP (port TCP/5672).

 The Prometheus component of the Trento Server must be able to reach the Node Exporter in the Trento Agent hosts (port TCP/9100).

-3.4 Installation prerequisites #
+3.5 Installation prerequisites #

 4 Installing Trento Server #